Hassen-Ahmed/Todo-App/README.md

 # for future:

-1- let user edit todo
+-   let user edit todo
-2- theme
+-   theme
-3- store data in database
+-   store data in database
-4- share todo to others
+-   share todo to others
-5- sorted by
+-   sorted by
-6-user login and sign up
+-   user login and sign up
-7- more.... coming soon
+-   more.... coming soon